 Well let’s see… I was born in Perth, Western Australia and grew up when the Ninja Turtles were pretty much the coolest thing around.
-My dad worked in zoology and my mum was a graphic designer, and so I decided quite early on that I was either going to grow up to be an intrepid entomologist discovering rare insects in remote places, or a famous artist like Picasso.
+My dad worked in zoology and my mum was a graphic designer, and so I decided quite early on that I was either going to grow up to be an intrepid entomologist discovering rare insects in remote places, or a famous artist like Freda Kahlo.

 I was interested in a lot of things when I was a kid, especially science and adventure.
 I kept a book of detailed, drawings of all the insects, I discovered in our garden.
 I liked to look them up in books later to find out interesting facts about them.
 But the more cool things I found out about the world, the more I wondered about what else might be out there.
 So these nature studies eventually gave way to my biological imaginings of fairies – fully categorized into type and habitat, with cross sectional drawings of the trees in which they presumably lived.
 I would begin to speculate about what fairies might eat, or what their daily lives might be like…

 You see, another main interest of mine was stories.
 Books, songs, movies, plays… any kind of story would inevitably end up the fodder for a new drawing, fantasy or game of my own.
 My little sister was often bullied into playing a number or roles in my live action adventures.
 Here she is on my shoulders as we walk around in a trench coat pretending to be a “grown up” and here is another of me forcing her to live inside my Jackson-pollock-esque cardboard box house.

 I guess what I liked most was ideas.
 Books were full of ideas, science inspired ideas and art allowed me to depict ideas.
 All of these things eventually contributed to a rather over-active imagination.